Slamy/Nobelia/doc/cdic_manual.md

 	CDIC_DBUF = 0xc000;		/* Execute command */

 After doing so, the CDIC will start the operation.
+Keep in mind that the audio playback is not started automatically.
+The CDIC will place the first ADPCM sector into the first ADPCM buffer, resulting into the lowest nibble of DBUF being 4.
+When this occurs, the audio playback can be started like this:

+	if ((CDIC_AUDCTL & 0x0800) == 0 && (CDIC_DBUF & 0x000f) == 0x0004)
+	{
+		/* Start playback.
+Must be performed to hear something */ CDIC_AUDCTL = 0x0800;
+	}

 ## Playing CD-I ADPCM from CPU

+Sometimes this is called a soundmap (Green book) or an audiomap (MAME source code).

 ## Reading raw data